 Town & Local Walks

 The Frome Society for Local Studies organise guided town walks that take place on the second Sunday in May, June, July, August and September, and the first Sunday in July during the Frome Festival.
-We also offer a range of guided walks every Wednesday evening and Sunday afternoons not already served by the FSLS.
+We also offer a range of guided walks throughout the year.

 Walking Memories sound walk

 As you arrive at a series of familiar and surprising locations you’ll hear voices and sounds conjuring impressions and stories of life and work in Frome.
 This compelling sound walk is based on the oral histories collected by Home in Frome over the last 10 years.
 Download the map, complete with instructions on how to download the app and how to listen.
 Maps are also available at the Discover Frome Information Point.
 Once on your phone, you can experience any part of the walk anytime you like.

 The app was commissioned by Black Swan Arts as part of LISTEN: A season of sound art, with funding from the National Lottery Heritage Fund, Frome Society for Local Study and Frome Town Council.

 Find out why Frome had folk with blue hands and faces, about the witch crazed vicar, a haunted pub, the Monmouth Rebellion and more… Simply listen, walk and be transported through time.
 Put on your best headphones outside Bistro Lotte on Catherine St, BA11 1DB.
 Then go to We are all Sonambulists on Soundcloud press play and let a ghost take you on an enchanted stroll.